What's in a name? France's Le Pen proposes far-right rebrand

 Macron's tough immigration policy, which he has promised will lead to more deportations and stricter vetting of newcomers to France, also risks taking the sting out of an issue which has driven support for the far right for 40 years.

-Le Pen was re-elected for a third term as party chief on Sunday morning after standing unopposed for the position.
+Still Le Pen was re-elected for a third term as party chief on Sunday after standing unopposed for the position.

-The divorced mother of three received another boost on Saturday from former Donald Trump aide Steve Bannon who appeared alongside her at the National Front conference and told delegates that "history is on our side".
+The divorced mother of three received another boost on Saturday from former Donald Trump aide Steve Bannon who appeared alongside her at the FN conference and told delegates that "history is on our side".

-Bannon's appearance reinforced the links between the Trump campaign and France's far-right party which hold similar views on immigration, Islam, trade, the European Union and Russia.

-The presence of the former head of Breitbart News drew a stinging response from Macron's government.
+The presence of the former head of far-right Breitbart News drew a stinging response from Macron's government.

-"The king of fake news and of white supremacists at an FN summit... why am I not surprised?" remarked parliamentary affairs minister Christophe Castaner, who is also the head of Macron's centrist Republic on the Move party.
+"The king of fake news and of white supremacists at an FN summit... why am I not surprised?" remarked parliamentary affairs minister Christophe Castaner, who also heads Macron's centrist Republic on the Move party.

 "Change of name but not of the political line."